On a Class of Sums with Unexpectedly High Cancellation, and its Applications: Introduction

 \subsection{Applications to the usual and restricted partitions}

 A generalization of the Pentagonal Number Theorem is the second application of the cancellation result.
-It is an interesting question to find the second dominant term of general,"Meinardus type" integer partitions.
+It is an interesting question to find the second dominant term of general,``Meinardus type" integer partitions.
 Our result is applicable in general if the second term of Meinardus's Theorem is known.
 But the known asymptotic formulas rely heavily on analytic properties of the parts.
-For many types, we see a formula like
+For many partition functions $\lambda(n)$, we see a formula like

 where $0<s<1$ and $\theta,r,q>0$ and $k(n)$ is a linear polynomial and $g(n),h(n)$ are rational functions.
-For example for the usual partition function we have Assuming a partition function has form \eqref{1}, we can conclude that for a quadratic polynomial $t(n)=an^2+bn+d$
+For example for the usual partition function we have Assuming a partition function has form \eqref{1}, we can conclude that for a quadratic polynomial $t(n)=an^2+bn+d$ as stated in theorem \ref{main1} we have

 where $\kappa=\max(w,s)$ and $w$ is defined as in Theorem \ref{main1}, and $s$ in \eqref{1}.
-As long as $\kappa<1$, we can get a nontrivial approximate Pentagonal Number Theorem.
-We mention a few specific examples.
+As long as $\kappa<1$, we can get a nontrivial approximation of the Pentagonal Number Theorem.
+We will verify this inequality for some polynomials and give a few specific examples.

-First we mention a weak pentagonal number theorem for certain approximations of the partition function. \begin{proposition} Let
+First, we mention a weak pentagonal number theorem for certain approximations of the partition function.

-be the first term, first two terms, and second two terms of Ramanujan-Hardy-Rademacher formula, respectively.
-Then